aswain98/El_TagAndProbe/egm_tnp_analysis/README.md

 - update MVA WP to V2 :'passingMVA94Xwp90noisoV2 == 1'
 - add in additional cuts to require passing denominator ID
 - update putree file path (search for set_puTree[''])
+- update baseOutDir (This is a relative path.
+Used in tnpEGM_fitter.py {outputDirectory = '%s/%s/' % (tnpConf.baseOutDir,args.flag)}.
+The corresponding directory will be created when running --createBins option and plots from --doFit / --sumUp will be stored inside.)

 ## Update file paths of input sample (etc/inputs/tnpSampleDef.py)